BenjaminJo3/Mesosfer-iOS/Sample-Swift/02-register-user/README.md

-# Mesosfer Starter Project for Android #
+# Mesosfer Starter Project for iOS #

 A Framework that gives you access to the powerful Mesosfer cloud platform from your iOS app.